-- 460b.
-Modern Economic Theory: recent developments in pure theory, contemporary economic schools, a critique of economic thought. - 3 hours a week: 11/2 credits. - 462a.
+460b.
+Modern Economic Theory: recent developments in pure theory, contemporary economic schools, a critique of economic thought.

+462a.
 Introduction to Public Administration: a critical examination of modern political theories with special emphasis on theories of the economic and social functions of the state.

-3 hours a week: 11⁄2 credits.

-- 462b.
+462b.
 Public Administration: social control of business enterprise; a general survey of governmental activities affecting business; the state as entrepreneur and manager; governmental assistance to business; governmental regulation of business in its historical, legal and economic aspects, including recent developments in Canada and elsewhere.

-- 3 hours a week: 11/2 credits.

-- 478a.
+478a.
 Methods of Sociological Research: the types of sociological research, the historical, the case method, the survey, the experimental, the statistical; critical analysis of the various points of view and approach in sociological studies; individual research projects by each student.

-- 3 hours a week, 1 term: 11/2 credits.
+3 hours a week, 1 term: $1\frac{1}{2}$ credits.

-- 490b.
+490b.
 Seminar Course: current economic literature, research.

-- 3 hours a week: 11/2 credits.